BUSINESS COMBINATIONS AND ASSET PURCHASES

 (2) BUSINESS COMBINATIONS AND ASSET PURCHASES

 The Company rebranded the dispensary as Panacea Wellness Dispensary and commenced medical sales immediately after the Ermont Acquisition Date.
-The Ermont Acquisition includes a Host Community Agreement with the city of Quincy to conduct adult-use cannabis sales.
+The Ermont Acquisition also includes a Host Community Agreement with the city of Quincy to conduct adult-use cannabis sales.
 The Company expects to commence adult-use sales upon approval by the CCC.
-The Company also plans to expand the existing medical dispensary to accommodate the expected increased traffic associated with adult-use sales.
-Additionally, the Company plans to repurpose Ermont's existing cultivation facility to use for its pheno-hunting activities.
-The Company expects this will allow it to move pheno-hunting out of its New Bedford facility and to use the freed space in New Bedford for much-needed additional capacity to cultivate its Nature's Heritage flower.
+The Company also plans to expand the existing medical dispensary to accommodate expected increased traffic associated with adult-use sales and to repurpose Ermont's existing cultivation facility for its pheno-hunting activities.
+The Company has moved its pheno-hunting out of the New Bedford facility to use the freed space to cultivate its Nature's Heritage flower.

-The Company's condensed consolidated statement of operations for the three months ended March 31, 2023 includes approximately $230,000 of revenue and approximately $42,000 of net loss attributable to Ermont for the period since the Ermont Acquisition Date.
+The Company's condensed consolidated statement of operations for the three months ended June 30, 2023 includes $1.1 million of revenue and $1.1 million of net loss attributable to Ermont.
+The Company's condensed consolidated statement of operations for the six months ended June 30, 2023 includes $1.4 million of revenue and $1.2 million of net loss attributable to Ermont for the period since the Ermont Acquisition Date.

-In April 2022, the Maryland Medical Cannabis Commission approved the Company’s acquisition of Kind, and the Kind Acquisition was completed on the Kind Acquisition Date.
+In April 2022, the Maryland Medical Cannabis Commission approved the Company’s acquisition of Kind, and the Kind Acquisition was completed on April 27, 2022.
 Following the Kind Acquisition, litigation between the Company and the members of Kind was dismissed (see Note 18).

-The Kind Acquisition has been accounted for as a business combination, and the financial results of Kind have been included in the Company’s condensed consolidated financial statements since the Kind Acquisition Date.
+The Kind Acquisition has been accounted for as a business combination.
 A summary of the final allocation of the Kind Consideration to the acquired assets, identifiable intangible assets and certain assumed liabilities is as follows (in thousands):

 The Company is amortizing the identifiable intangible assets arising from the Kind Acquisition in relation to the expected cash flows from the individual intangible assets over their respective useful lives, which have a weighted average life of 5.77 years (see Note 9).
 Goodwill results from assets not separately identifiable as part of the transaction, and is not deductible for tax purposes.